 BRAC’s commitment to diversity and inclusion work is grounded in the understanding that more inclusive opportunities for all people in the region will propel growth, attract business, and enhance quality of life.
 Strong performance across measures of economic inclusion – like poverty rate; household income; educational attainment; and workers in management positions – are closely correlated with stronger economic growth.
 Communities that score high on these measures experience a virtuous cycle, while communities that score low, like the Baton Rouge Area currently does, fall behind.
-As the lead economic development group for the Baton Rouge Area, BRAC is committed to doing more to understand and remove systemic barriers and institutional racism to realize the truly inclusive economy and community that Baton Rouge deserves.
+As the lead economic development group for the Baton Rouge Area, BRAC is committed to doing more to understand and remove systemic barriers to opportunity and success, and realize the truly inclusive economy and community that Baton Rouge deserves.

 BRAC’s Definition of Diversity and Inclusion

 Diversity and inclusion means not just tolerance but the intentional pursuit by any group, organization, or business – through its employment practices, membership, activities, and those it serves – to reflect and represent the population of its community without compromising its commitment to its mission.

 It means not just the absence of discrimination in a community, but a welcoming recognition of the value added to the community through the participation of individuals with different perspectives and from all backgrounds.